ianchristani/Cybersecurity-Dictionary-Generator/readme.txt

-The Dictionay Generator build dictionary based in informations provided by you for you to use in PENTESTS.
+The Dictionay Generator build dictionary based in informations provided (from 1 up to 3) to use in PENTESTS.
 Please remember:

 1. special characters are already included as options
 2. social engineering is very welcomed to provide the infos

+the Body request should be:
+{
+  "info1": "informationProvided1",
+  "info2": "informationProvided2-Optional",
+  "info3": "informationProvided3-Optional"
+}